corsa-center/corsa-center.github.io/docs/newsletters/202502/CORSANewsletter202502.md

 ---

-### 6. Additional Resources
+### 7. Additional Resources

-If you have any questions or need assistance with grant applications, joining an open source software foundation, or any other questions about sustaining your project, feel free to reach out to: :email: [info@corsa.center](mailto:info@corsa.center)
+If you have any questions or need assistance with grant applications, joining an open source software foundation, any other questions about sustaining your project, or are interested in contributing to CORSA, feel free to reach out to: :email: [info@corsa.center](mailto:info@corsa.center)

 Stay updated with the latest funding opportunities and receive future newsletters by subscribing to our mailing list [here](https://corsa.center).